aipengineer/awesome-opensource-ai-engineering/libraries/chroma.md

 With support for custom embedding functions and a fully managed backend handling provisioning/scaling, Chroma delivers a delightful developer experience.
 Check out the documentation to get started!

 ### 🤔 Why should The AI Engineer care about Chroma?
+1. 📡 Simplicity - Zero config vector search and storage lets engineers focus on apps not infra.
+2. 🔌 Modularity - Plugs right into LangChain, LlamaIndex and other libraries with consistent API.
+3. ⚡ Performance - Designed for low latency querying needed in real-time LLM loops.
+4. 👥 Community - Be part of innovators building the future conversational interfaces.
+5. 🔬 Observability - Upcoming relevance scoring gives insight into model functionality.

+In summary, Chroma provides an essential and painless building block for engineers to integrate vector search into large language model applications.
+By abstracting complexity, it amplifies leverage for creating the next generation of AI-powered software.

 ## Chroma Stats
 * 👷🏽‍♀️ Builders: [Jeff Huber](https://www.linkedin.com/in/jeffchuber/), [Hammad Bashir](https://www.linkedin.com/in/hbashir/), [Luke VanderHart](https://www.linkedin.com/in/luke-vanderhart-270586170/), [Anton Troynikov](https://www.linkedin.com/in/antontroynikov/), Trayan Azarov